IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Hub shall be able to process all valid events conforming to the FHIRcast [Event Format](https://build.fhir.org/ig/HL7/fhircast-docs/2-3-Events.html) received using FHIRcast [Request Context Change](https://build.fhir.org/ig/HL7/fhircast-docs/2-6-RequestContextChange.html) requests.

-> Note: This implies that the Hub cannot be limited to process events defined in this profile.
+> Note: This implies that the Hub cannot only process events defined in this profile.
 The Hub is required to support other valid events regardless of whether they are defined in the FHIRcast [Event Catalog](https://build.fhir.org/ig/HL7/fhircast-docs/3_Events.html).
 For example, Subscribers in a reporting session are permitted to send Request Context Change requests with events (e.g. `HeartBeat`, `ImagingStudy-*`, etc.) beyond those explicitly defined in this profile.

 For all received events, the Hub shall support the following core behaviors:
 - It shall receive and distribute the event to all Subscribers subscribed to that event type (See [Event Notification](https://build.fhir.org/ig/HL7/fhircast-docs/2-5-EventNotification.html))